-Correct the token(s)/word(s) following the cursor.
+Change the token(s)/word(s) following the cursor.
 Basically combines delete and insert into one step.

-Correct line(s) by clearing and then entering insert mode.
+Change line(s) by clearing and then entering insert mode.
 Starts inserting at the current indent level.

 Delete line(s).
 Quickly rearrange lines by deleting them, moving to the new location, and pasting with “p”.

 Change/delete up to or including specific characters.
 Since there are many variations, I break it down in the section below about changing text.